-Finally, the renormalisation of the semigroup by its mass $M_t \mathbf 1$ may also be relevant for applications.
-We mention the study of the convergence of the conditional probability to a quasi-stationary distribution and the study of the typical trait in a structured branching process, see respectively Section~\ref{QSD} and {\it e.g.} \cite{BCG17, marguet17, M16}.
-We write $\P(V)$ for the set of probability measures which belong to $\M(V)$ and we define the total variation norm for finite signed measures by $\left\|\mu\right\|_{\mathrm{TV}}=\left\|\mu\right\|_{\M(\1)}$.
-The following result is direct a corollary of Theorem~\ref{V-contraction}. \begin{coro} Assume that conditions of Theorem~\ref{V-contraction}-{\it(i)} hold and $\inf_{\X} V>0$.
+\pg{We end this section by stating another exponential convergence result where the semigroup is normalized by its mass $M_t \mathbf 1$.
+Such a normalization can be relevant for applications.} Let us mention for instance the study of the convergence of the conditional probability to a quasi-stationary distribution and the study of the typical trait in a structured branching process, see respectively Section~\ref{QSD} and {\it e.g.} \cite{BCG17, marguet17, M16}.
+We denote by $\P(V)$ the set of probability measures which belong to $\M(V)$ and we define the total variation norm for finite signed measures by $\left\|\mu\right\|_{\mathrm{TV}}=\left\|\mu\right\|_{\M(\1)}$.
+The following result is direct a corollary of Theorem~\ref{V-contraction}. \begin{coro} Assume that the conditions of Theorem~\ref{V-contraction}-{\it(i)} hold and $\inf_{\X} V>0$.
 Then there exist $C,\omega>0$ and $\pi\in \mathcal{P}(V)$ such that for every $\mu \in \M_+( V)$ and $t\geq 0$,

 \end{coro}